-It’s a simple one; this idea that intrigued me, yet clever.
-In my previous work, I favoured the notion of timelessness.
+It’s a simple one, this idea that intrigued me, yet clever.
+In my previous work, I’ve favoured this notion of timelessness.
 Trying to create non-seasonal collections that contrast the trend-driven mold the fashion world exists in.
 It’s not an original idea and I almost certainly stole it from other designers, but it seemed to work for a time.
-It’s also possibly one of the hardest things to do effectively, especially when you are essentially gearing up to work in an industry which seemingly invents seasons as and when it requires and wants you to work at a pace that is only ever set to immediate.
+It’s also possibly one of the hardest things to do effectively, especially when you are essentially gearing up to work in an industry which seemingly invents seasons as and when it requires, and wants you to work at a pace that is only ever set to immediate.

 But herein lies the ingenuity of Thalia’s collection:

 “The majority of colours in the collection are from plants sourced within 15 miles of where I live in Dalston.
 Local, seasonal colour is not based on the accelerated pace demanded by the fashion industry but brought back to a natural seasonal cycle.”